nkoster/fiber2/README.md

 ### More

-Nice page about compiling statically in Go: https://www.arp242.net/static-go.html
+* Nice page about compiling statically in Go: https://www.arp242.net/static-go.html
+* For your information: This is complete project, used at Portavita BV.
+Not all is published on Github.
+If you want know more about searching and or indexing kafka messages, please contact me via niels/dot/koster/at/portavita/dot/nl